systelab/seed-jee/src/test/README.md

 ## What to test - Recommendations

 You need to decide if it's necessary to report the unit test as formal.
-For example: The class HealthClientTest.java does not require to have formal documentation.
+For example: The class TokenGeneratorTest.java does not require to have formal documentation.

 Do not document the util methods.
 Otherwise, you will have so much documentation in the Test Case.
 For example: The function getPatientData() at PatientClientTest.java is just an util to get a PatientData object and it's not required to have add the @Step("Action: ")